Packaging

 confuse too much.
 If you web-search this, you will also see that recently the

-trend goes towards using pyproject.toml
+trend goes towards using pyproject.toml as more general

-alternative to the previous setup.py
+alternative to the previous setup.py.